NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

   <div class="col-md-3">
   </div>
   <div class="col-md-5">
-    <p style="font-family:arial">Directly paralleled to the lifetime of struggle I face everyday as an Autistic adult, "To Be Free" is an expression of my yearning to be independent.<br/><br/>Endless attempts to identify with a society who refuse to see me.
+    <p style="font-family:arial">Directly paralleled to the lifetime of struggle I face everyday as an Autistic adult, <em>To Be Free</em> is an expression of my yearning to be independent.<br/><br/>Endless attempts to identify with a society who refuse to see me.
 Speaking knowledge from a different perspective.<br/>Burning desire to be accepted.<br/><br/>Pushing myself as far as possible, yet constantly falling short of others' expectations that can never be appeased.<br/><br/>Abandoned into accepting my words will never be heard, no matter how loud I scream.<br/><br/>Still clinging onto a dream that one day I'll finally be included.</p>
   </div>
   <div class="col-md-3">
     <a href= "https://lh3.googleusercontent.com/a48YWjfts7_LnKSEqeqlwglv_P0uXqk6NJzGDJwpfh5zbcPaF5Lh0jE579phz7XMNEquu_5k1HL5mXq2Gype57Vsf9wd0kyBuhp0RkjCbb2N0CjX0QpUUzmhNaNH6RpBxSIMcZMU=w2400">